SunrisesIllNeverSee/MOS2ES-PitchDeck/README.md

 # MOS²ES — Artifact Deck A-0000: Tech Silos vs Rings

+> 🧠 **Pro Tip:** You can copy any section of this repo and paste it into ChatGPT or another AI assistant to help decode, explain, or teach it back to you.
+Try it on equations, glossary terms, or architecture diagrams.

 This repository contains the MOS²ES pitch deck framing the **Four Towers of Big Tech**
 (Model Scale, Provenance, Evaluation, Deployment) and the **Four Rings of MOS²ES**
 (Compression, Lineage, Metrics, Governance).